mfaerevaag/wd/README.md

         $ wd ls

- * List warp points to current directory
+ * List warp points to current directory, or optionally, path to given warp point:

         $ wd show

- * Print usage with no opts or the `help` argument.
+ * Print usage with no opts or the `help` argument:

+        $ wd help

+ * Print the running version of `wd`:

+        $ wd --version

+ * Specifically set the config file (default `~/.warprc`), which is useful when testing:

+        $ wd --config ./file <action>

+ * Force `exit` with return code after running.
+This is not default, as it will *exit your terminal*, though required when testing/debugging.

+        $ wd --debug <action>

+ * Silence all output:

+        $ wd --quiet <action>

+### Testing

+`wd` comes with a small test suite, run with [shunit2](https://code.google.com/p/shunit2/).
+This can be used to confirm that things are working as it should on your setup, or to demonstrate an issue.

+To run, simply `cd` into the `test` directory and run the `tests.sh`.

+    $ ./tests.sh

 ### License